marckranat/HoneyPi/README.md

 ## Installation

-You'll need a Raspberry Pi running Rasbian.
+You'll need a Raspberry Pi running Rasbian, a 4gb card is ample.
+This version is optimised to run a virgin installation of Stretch Lite from https://www.raspberrypi.org/downloads/raspbian/ with wifi not needing to be enabled, but plugged in with ethernet, if you already have wifi enabled, do not run the incuded wifi setup.
+You can run sudo raspi-config to increaase installation to use whole of memory card, pre configure wifi, change password, enable ssh

-From the Pi, do this:
+From the Pi to setup the honeypot, do this:
  1. wget https://github.com/marckranat/HoneyPi/archive/master.zip
  2. unzip master.zip
  3. cd HoneyPi-master